 Has the government concluded any international cooperation agreements to promote and facilitate the cross-border expansion of fintech businesses?

 The Financial Supervisory Authority has entered into an agreement for a ‘fintech bridge’ with the Monetary Authority of Singapore the purpose of which is to aid Danish and Singapore fintech firms in accessing each other's markets.

-The Financial Supervisory Authority also participates in a newly created "Nordic roundtable" focusing on fintech and EU Payment Services Directive 2 in the Nordic region.
+The Financial Supervisory Authority also participates in a "Nordic roundtable" focusing on fintech and EU Payment Services Directive 2 in the Nordic region.

 Financing and investment